Octadero/octadero.github.io/_posts/2025-01-05-transparent-interpretable-and-trustworthy.md

 title: "Unlocking AI Transparency"
 subtitle: "The Key to Trust in your AI Innovation"
 date: 2025-01-05 20:35:00 +0200
-background: '/img/cuttlefish-01'
+background: '/img/cuttlefish-01.jpg'
 ---

-## Are your AI solution transparent, interpretable, and trustworthy enough?
+## Is your AI solution transparent, interpretable, and trustworthy enough?
 ![SHAP Value](https://octadero.com/img/posts/2025-01/Figure_2.png)

 From healthcare to finance, AI is making high-stakes decisions that impact lives.
 But how do we ensure these decisions are fair and justifiable?
 That’s where *model explanation* comes in.
 It enables us to: